 Should I skate ski or classic?

 If you’re a beginner, we suggest you begin with the classic style, which more closely mimics walking or jogging.
-Once you are comfortable maintaining your balance while gliding across the snow, you can give skating a try.
+You can try skating once you are comfortable maintaining your balance while gliding across the snow.

-Please see the section above, “What is Cross-Country Skiing Anyway?” for more detailed information
+For more detailed information, please see the section above, “What is Cross-Country Skiing Anyway?”.

 Do you need a helmet for cross-country skiing?